brevzin/cpp_proposals/2758_compile_time_messages/compile-time-messages.md

 3. Introduce a new compile time warning API that only has effect if manifestly constant evaluated: `std::constexpr_warning_str(tag, msg)`.
 This will emit a warning containing the provided message under the provided tag, which can be used in an implementation-defined way to control whether the diagnostic is emitted.

 4. Pursue `constexpr std::format(fmt_str, args...)`, which would then allow us to extend the above API with `std::format`-friendly alternatives.

+5. Introduce the concept of constexpr-erroneous expressions to help word this.

 ## Implementation Experience